Leaside Baseball Association Constitution and By-Laws

 MEETINGS OF MEMBERS

 4.1 Annual Meeting.
 The Association will hold annual meetings of Members at such date, time and place as determined by the Board within the Province of Ontario (the “Annual Meeting”).
 The Annual Meeting will be held within fifteen (15) months of the last Annual Meeting and within six (6) months of the Association’s fiscal year end.
+Any Member, upon request, will be provided, not less than ten (10) days before the annual meeting, with a copy of the approved financial statements, auditor’s report (if any) or review engagement report (if any).

 4.2 Special Meeting.
-A meeting of the Members may be called at any time by Ordinary Resolution of the Board or upon the written requisition of ten percent (10%) or more of the Members for any purpose connected with the affairs of the Association that does not fall within the exceptions listed in the Act or is otherwise inconsistent with the Act (a “Special Meeting”), within fourteen (14) days from the date of the deposit of the requisition.
+A meeting of the Members may be called at any time by Ordinary Resolution of the Board or upon the written requisition of ten percent (10%) or more of the Members for any purpose connected with the affairs of the Association that does not fall within the exceptions listed in the Act or is otherwise inconsistent with the Act (a “Special Meeting”), within twenty-one (21) days from the date of the deposit of the requisition.

 4.3 Participation/Holding by Electronic Means.
 Any person entitled to attend a meeting of Members may participate in the meeting by telephonic or electronic means that permit all participants to communicate adequately with each other during the meeting if the Association makes such means available.
 A person so participating in a meeting is deemed to be present at the meeting.
 The Directors or Members, as the case may be, may determine that the meeting be held entirely by telephonic or electronic means that permit all participants to communicate adequately with each other during the meeting.
 Members may vote by proxy in accordance with the provisions hereof.